Dealing with a Deceased’s Estate

 - Inheritance Tax.

 We also offer a full service in dealing with the administration of the estate on behalf of the personal representatives.
-For more information, or to speak to one of our experts, please contact us at one of our offices across Lincolnshire, in Boston, Grantham, Lincoln, Newark, Sleaford and Spalding.
+For more information, or to speak to one of our experts, please contact us at one of our offices across Lincolnshire, in Boston, Grantham, Lincoln, Newark and Sleaford.

 Applying for a Grant of Representation